Delivery dates explained

 Your flowers will be sent by 1st class post so we can’t guarantee the exact day of delivery.
 You can expect flowers to arrive around the date you select.
 More details below.

-The bouquet is presented in a pretty paper sleeve with a large bow, securely wrapped in a sturdy triangular box.
+We have changed our packaging to minimise plastic.
+The bouquet is wrapped in decorative craft paper and smart green tissue and presented in a sturdy triangular box.
 Flower food, an informative flower care leaflet and of course your personal message on an attractive gift card are all included.

 To ensure the best possible vase life, some flowers may arrive less open than shown in the picture.